junxit/us-congress-bills-114/bill.md

 ## § 3.
 Modification of authorization of fiscal year 2008 major medical facility project at Department medical center in Tampa, Florida

-In chapter 3 of the Supplemental Appropriations Act, 2008 (Public Law 110–252; 122 Stat.
+- **(a)** *Modification of authorization* In chapter 3 of the Supplemental Appropriations Act, 2008 (Public Law 110–252; 122 Stat.
 2326), in the matter under the heading “Department of Veterans Affairs–Departmental Administration–Construction, Major Projects”, after “Five Year Capital Plan” insert the following: “and for constructing a new bed tower at the Department of Veterans Affairs medical center in Tampa, Florida, in lieu of providing bed tower upgrades at such medical center”.
+- **(b)** *Emergency designation*
+  - **(1)** *In general* Subsection (a) is designated as an emergency requirement pursuant to section 4(g) of the Statutory Pay-As-You-Go Act of 2010 (2 U.S.C.
+933(g)).
+  - **(2)** *Designation in Senate* In the Senate, subsection (a) is designated as an emergency requirement pursuant to section 403(a) of S. Con.
+Res.
+13 (111th Congress), the concurrent resolution on the budget for fiscal year 2010.

 ## § 4.
 Authorization of fiscal year 2015 major medical facility projects

-- **(a)** *Authorization* The Secretary of Veterans Affairs may carry out the following major medical facility projects in fiscal year 2015, with each project to be carried out in an amount not to exceed the amount specified for that project:
+- **(a)** *Authorization* The Secretary of Veterans Affairs may carry out the following major medical facility projects, with each project to be carried out in an amount not to exceed the amount specified for that project:
   - **(1)** Construction of a community living center, outpatient clinic, renovated domiciliary, and renovation of existing buildings in Canandaigua, New York, in an amount not to exceed $158,980,000.
   - **(2)** Seismic corrections to the mental health and community living center in Long Beach, California, in an amount not to exceed $126,100,000.
   - **(3)** Seismic correction of 12 buildings in West Los Angeles, California, in an amount not to exceed $70,500,000.
   - **(4)** Construction of a spinal cord injury building and seismic corrections in San Diego, California, in an amount not to exceed $205,840,000.
 - **(b)** *Authorization of appropriations* There is authorized to be appropriated to the Secretary of Veterans Affairs for fiscal year 2015 or the year in which funds are appropriated for the Construction, Major Projects, account, a total of $561,420,000 for the projects authorized in subsection (a).
+- **(c)** *Limitation* The projects authorized under this section may only be carried out using—
+  - **(1)** funds appropriated for fiscal year 2015 pursuant to the authorization of appropriations in subsection (b);
+  - **(2)** funds available for Construction, Major Projects for a fiscal year before fiscal year 2015 that remain available for obligation;
+  - **(3)** funds available for Construction, Major Projects, for a fiscal year after fiscal year 2015 that remain available for obligation;
+  - **(4)** funds appropriated for Construction, Major Projects, for fiscal year 2015 for a category of activity not specific to a project;
+  - **(5)** funds appropriated for Construction, Major Projects, for a fiscal year before 2015 for a category of activity not specific to a project; and
+  - **(6)** funds appropriated for Construction, Major Projects, for a fiscal year after 2015 for a category of activity not specific to a project.

+## § 5.
+Assistant Inspector General for Construction

+- **(a)** *In general* Chapter 3 of title 38, United States Code, is amended by inserting after section 312 the following new section:
+  > ## § 312A.
+Assistant Inspector General for Construction
+  >
+  > - **(a)** *In general* There is in the Office of Inspector General an Assistant Inspector General for Construction.
+The Assistant Inspector General for Construction is responsible for conducting, supervising, and coordinating audits, evaluations, and investigations of the planning, design, contracting, execution, and construction of facilities and infrastructure of the Department, including major and minor construction projects and leases.
+  > - **(b)** *Qualifications* Each individual appointed as Assistant Inspector General for Construction shall be an individual who has expertise in construction and facilities management.
+  > - **(c)** *Reports*
+  >   - **(1)** Not later than 60 days after the appointment of an individual as the Assistant Inspector General for Construction, and every calendar quarter thereafter, the Assistant Inspector General for Construction shall submit to the Committees on Veterans’ Affairs of the Senate and House of Representatives a report summarizing the activities of the Assistant Inspector General for Construction during the 120-day period ending on the date of such report.
+  >   - **(2)** In addition to the report required in paragraph (1), and the requirements contained in section 5 of the Inspector General Act of 1978 (5 U.S.C.
+App.), the Assistant Inspector General for Construction shall promptly provide to the Committees on Veterans’ Affairs of the Senate and House of Representatives the findings of any investigation undertaken by the Assistant Inspector General for Construction, and shall notify the Committees promptly if the Assistant Inspector General for Construction identifies any serious or flagrant problem or deficiency relating to the administration or operation of any construction program of the Department, if, during the course of any investigation, the Assistant Inspector General for Construction determines that Congress should take immediate action.
+  >   - **(3)** Nothing in this subsection shall be construed to authorize the public disclosure of information that is—
+  >     - **(A)** specifically prohibited from disclosure by any other provision of law;
+  >     - **(B)** specifically required by Executive Order to be protected from disclosure in the interest of national defense or national security or in the conduct of foreign affairs; or
+  >     - **(C)** a part of an ongoing criminal investigation.

+- **(b)** *Clerical amendment* The table of sections at the beginning of such chapter is amended by inserting after the item relating to section 312 the following new item: